60.4.26 Replacement

 • cancelled by order of the court, or

-• removed after a successful non use action.
+• removed after a successful non-use action.

-Once replacement has occurred, the following endorsement will be placed on the protected international trade mark:
+• The following endorsement will be placed on the protected international trade mark:

 By virtue of Article 4bis of the Madrid Protocol the priority date <day month year> based on national registration number(s) <123456> applies to the following goods/services <>.

-Once replacement has occurred, the following endorsement will be placed on the national registration:
+• The following endorsement will be placed on the national registration:

 Amended Reasons